Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 Leucine content: ~0.96g per 100g

-Other nutrients: Omega-3 fatty acids, complete protein with all nine essential amino acids, vitamin E, B vitamins, zinc, magnesium, iron, phosphorous, potassium, and more.
+Other nutrients: Omega-3 fatty acids, complete protein with all nine essential amino acids, vitamin E, B vitamins, zinc, magnesium, iron, phosphorous, and potassium.

-Why it’s great: Hemp seeds are among the best complete plant proteins and are easy to digest.
+Why it’s great: Hemp seeds are among the best complete plant proteins.
 They boost heart-health, skin-health, digestive health, immune-health, and are anti-inflammatory.

 How to eat: Blend into smoothies, mix into oatmeal and porridges, sprinkle on salads, or take the protein powder and hemp oil.